Join me on Twitter

 One response to “Adaptations in Kitchen for Visually Impaired”

-1. Avatar Therese Jansan says:
+1. Therese Jansan says:

 These were great ideas.
 I also thought th touch drawers/cupboards would be useful so a blind/vision impaired person didn’t have to look for th handles to open.
 Or else contrast door colour & door handles.
 Black handles on white drawers etc.